nicholasfalconi/Stock-Prediction-AI-project/README.md

 This function is used to perform a LSTM (Long term short memory) model on the price of a stock and uses a train and test set to get the RMSE values of the model.
 These values are then returned.

+# Instructions for use

+currently there is limited functionality but the steps below outline how to use the stock predictor.

+1. Run the python file
+2. Enter the stock ticker in the terminal that you want to look at
+3. Some plots will appear.
+The blue line shows the taining data (existing data), the red shows the testing data (acutal values for training), the purple shows the predicted values.

+*A good model should have the purple line as close to the testing data as possible (Lowest RMSE).